Jaroslav Halák: International play

 Halák has represented Slovakia internationally on multiple occasions.
 He first played for his country at the IIHF World U20 Championship, starting every game for the team in both the 2004 and 2005 tournaments, where the team finished sixth and seventh, respectively.
 Halák's first senior international experience came in 2007 as he played in the 2007 Men's World Ice Hockey Championships, starting 2 games and earning a 1–1 record.
 The Slovaks finished in sixth place.
 Halák again represented Slovakia at the 2009 tournament, where the team finished 10th overall.

 In February 2010, Halák was named the starting goaltender for the Slovak national team in the 2010 Winter Olympics, along with future Bruins defensive teammate Zdeno Chára.
 He stopped 36 of 37 shots in a preliminary round victory against a strong Russian team, and went on to start every game for the Slovaks.
 Halák and his teammates finished fourth overall in the tournament after losing against Finland in the bronze medal match.
 This was the best finish ever for Slovakia at the Olympics, one spot better than their fifth-place finish during the 2006 Olympics.
 Halák played in two of Slovakia's four games during the 2014 Olympics, losing both games as the team would go on to finish 11th.

 At the 2016 World Cup of Hockey, Halák led the underdog Team Europe to a 2-1-0 record in the group stage, good for 2nd place in Group A. He then backstopped the team to the final, where they lost in the best of three to Team Canada, 3-1 and 2–1, respectively.

+Personal life

+Halák is married to his wife Petra, the couple have a daughter Inna and son Nathan.
+Both of his children have followed in his footsteps and are goaltenders.